Week 48 (late November / early December)

 1St.
 Janarius, patron of Naples, is the most prominent example.
 Others include St. Liberata (patron of Ceretto Guidi) and St. Brigid (of Cassago Brianza).
 All these are examples of ancient Greek, Roman and Celtic gods and goddesses that became venerated as saints.

-These devotional thoughts by Howard Culbertson appeared in the November 30, 1980 edition of Standard to correlate with the Enduring Word Bible studies series.
+I wrote these devotional thoughts while we were missionaries in Italy.
+They originally appeared in the November 30, 1980 edition of Standard to correlate with the Enduring Word Bible studies.